EECE3093C/team-project-undefined-backEnd-/README.md

 **What is your product (high-level view)?**

 Our product serves to provide an advanced tool to manage a users wishlist.
-This list may contain items from multiple websites and will use an api to find the best price for each item to make sure your list efficient.
+This list may contain items from multiple websites and will use an api to find the best price for each item to make sure the list is efficient.

 **Whom is it for?**

 Our target audience includes users that need a way to organize a variety of items that they would want to purchase for themselves and others.
+It can be used for a variety of occasions like Weddings, baby showers, birthdays, etc. It is meant for people of all ages.

 **What problem does it solve?**

 This would help eliminate the need to have different wishlists across multiple websites.
 It will all be located in one place where all a user needs to do is login to their account to see one list.
+It also eliminates the stress of figuring out what to get someone for their wedding, birthday etc. You can just take a look at the persons wishlist and et them a meaningful gift that will be of use to them.

 **What alternatives are available, who are your competitors?**